-Esther McVey is a businesswoman, broadcaster and the current Member of Parliament for Tatton in 2017 and is currently the prospective parliamentary candidate.
+Esther McVey is a businesswoman, broadcaster, was elected as the Member of Parliament for Tatton in 2017 and is currently the prospective parliamentary candidate.

 Originally from Liverpool, Esther trained as a lawyer before working as a producer and broadcaster for the BBC, after which she established her own business and was nominated for Woman of the Year both in Cheshire and Merseyside.

 In 2010 she became the first and only Conservative MP on Merseyside since 1997, and from 2012 to 2015 she joined the Government, becoming Minister for Employment and was made a Privy Counsellor.
 In 2017 she was elected as the MP for Tatton, before being promoted to the Deputy Chief whip role in October that year.
 In January 2018 she became the Secretary of State for the Department for Work and Pensions before resigning in November 2018 when she was unable to support the draft Withdrawal Agreement of the UK from the European Union.

 A champion of social mobility, through her charity, ‘If Chloe Can’ Esther provides career support, inspiration and ambition for school pupils.
 She has written several careers books for girls and boys which have been turned into plays by the National Youth Theatre and have been performed around the country as well as in London’s West End.